Blood Safety Contribution Program

 Cells, Tissues and Organs Surveillance System (CTOSS)

-The Cells Tissue and Organ Surveillance System (CTOSS) is a Public Health Agency of Canada surveillance initiative which began in 2007 as a pilot project to capture transplantation adverse events.
-The surveillance system is comprised of three components: cells, tissue and organ.
-The tissue component is well established with 5 pilot sites participating (Alberta, Ontario, Quebec, New Brunswick and Nova Scotia).
-CTOSS is now working to develop the organ component and the cell component will follow after that.
+The Cells, Tissues and Organs Surveillance System (CTOSS) was a PHAC surveillance initiative which began in 2007 as a pilot project to capture transplantation adverse events.
+The surveillance system was comprised of three components: cells, tissues and organs.
+The tissue component was well established with 5 pilot sites participating (Alberta, Ontario, Quebec, New Brunswick and Nova Scotia).

 Infographics